 Flashbacks happen because the trauma E(t) spontaneously reloads into AB with both original C(t) sensory details and original A(t) life-threat significance.
 The AB holds it as if it's present-moment experience.
 System 2 can't effectively tag it as "just memory" because the A(t) urgency overwhelms meta-cognitive evaluation.
 The experience is: this is happening now, not this happened then.

-Exposure therapy works by repeatedly reloading the trauma E(t) in a safe context, gradually allowing A(t) re-evaluation and normalization.
+Exposure therapy works because the safe therapeutic context generates its own A(t)—low threat, high controllability, high predictability—which competes with the trauma memory's original A(t).
+Each re-exposure allows System 2 to hold both signals simultaneously: the old "this is life-threatening" alongside the new "I am safe right now."
+Gradually, the competing safe-context A(t) overwrites the trauma A(t), and the memory's significance normalizes.
 Propranolol during memory reactivation blocks the somatic component of A(t), potentially weakening intensity in the re-encoded memory.
 Mindfulness creates explicit awareness of A(t) components—"I notice threat-feeling arising"—which gives System 2 space to evaluate rather than automatically respond.

 Q: What is mania in the MTC framework?